 Fresh and vibrant Vegetarian Rice Paper Rolls made with baked tofu, summer vegetables, and black bean or rice noodles.
-These hand-held salads are great for picnics, packed lunches, road tripping.
+These hand-held rice paper wraps are great for picnics, packed lunches, road tripping.

 In the mood for something fresh, light, and totally fun to make and eat?

 Well then I have good news for you, friends, because we're making Vegetarian Rice Paper Rolls today!
 Bright, beautiful, and packed with veggies and plant-based protein, these are one of my favourite things to make in the warmer months.

 Not only are these fresh spring rolls endlessly customizable - YOU get to choose the fillings and pack them full of the veggies and proteins that you love - but they're a perfect vehicle for a spicy, almond-ginger dipping sauce that you're going to want to make a double batch of.

 Yep, it really is that good!

 Making rice paper rolls is also a great excuse for teamwork.
-I'm of the opinion that sharing the work of making food makes it taste even better, so why not put out a platter of summer salad roll ingredients, some chilled wine, and let everyone make their own.
+I'm of the opinion that sharing the work of making food makes it taste even better, so why not put out a platter of ingredients for rice paper wraps and let everyone make their own.

 It's a guaranteed recipe for a good time.